 At Alpha, students do not have to visit a national park to have incredible wildlife sightings.
 National Geographic Education in Alpha brings geography, social studies and science to classrooms with fun.
 The Nat Geo classes are the world's premium destination for science, exploration and adventure.

-In Kindergarten, students follow the International Primary Curriculum (IPC), which is one of the fastest-growing curriculums in the world today.
-It is a comprehensive curriculum that encompasses a clear process of learning, specific learning goals in every subject, personal learning and international mindedness.
+In Kindergarten, students follows a comprehensive curriculum that encompasses a clear process of learning, specific learning goals in every subject, personal learning and international mindedness.

-The IPC which is theme based has been designed to ensure rigorous learning and also to help teachers make all learning exciting, active and meaningful for children.
-Learning with the IPC takes a global approach; and in turn helps children in connecting their learning to real-life situations.
+The theme based curriculum has been designed to ensure rigorous learning and also to help teachers make all learning exciting, active and meaningful for children.
+Learning in KG takes a global approach; and in turn helps children in connecting their learning to real-life situations.

 LANGUAGE DEVELOPMENT: READINESS FOR READING